dazzle-me/birdclef-2022-3rd-place-solution/README.md

 ### The bird split

-When we merged together, we looked on OOFs prediction produced by our models and found out that SED w/ focal-loss performs very differently compared to mentioned CNN trained w/ BCELoss depending on number of training samples
+When we merged together, we looked on OOFs predictions produced by our models and found out that SED w/ focal-loss performs very differently compared to mentioned CNN trained w/ BCELoss depending on number of training samples

 From our observations, SED models w/ focal-loss tend to make more conservative predictions, and due to the loss design they don't miss small classes:

 Here in blue you can see SED model w/ focal-loss, and in pink CNN model trained w/ BCE loss
 ![image](https://user-images.githubusercontent.com/57013219/170329125-532a0640-cb54-4a81-9d8a-fadd4721d6ae.png)

 The same can be said about advantage of models which used BCE loss during training over models with focal-loss for the large classes
 ![image](https://user-images.githubusercontent.com/57013219/170329065-9a9d4da1-1660-46d4-b25e-9419f451f63d.png)

 Therefore, we divided the birds into two groups according to the number of data and manual inspection of distribution plots of target-data as above, and used different models for them.

 It appears that it's optimal to include birds with number of training samples >= 10 to the Group1, and all other birds into Group2.

-Group1: 14birds  ['jabwar', 'yefcan', 'skylar', 'akiapo', 'apapan', 'barpet', 'elepai', 'iiwi', 'houfin', 'omao', 'warwhe1', 'aniani', 'hawama', 'hawcre'],
+Group1: 14birds  ['jabwar', 'yefcan', 'skylar', 'akiapo', 'apapan', 'barpet', 'elepai', 'iiwi', 'houfin', 'omao', 'warwhe1', 'aniani', 'hawama', 'hawcre'], for them we ended up using CNN + SED models which were trained using BCE loss.

-for them we ended up using CNN + SED models which were trained using BCE loss.
+Group2: 7birds,  ['crehon', 'ercfra', 'hawgoo', 'hawhaw', 'hawpet1', 'maupar', 'puaioh'],

-Group2: 7birds,  ['crehon', 'ercfra', 'hawgoo', 'hawhaw', 'hawpet1', 'maupar', 'puaioh'], for this group we chose to use SED w/ focal-loss.
+for this group we chose to use SED w/ focal-loss.

 ### CNN model training, Group1 birds (slime part)

 For the details of architecture of CNN model, please refer to [2nd place BirdCLEF 2021 solution](https://www.kaggle.com/competitions/birdclef-2021/discussion/243463)

 Since the CNN model was used only for inference on large enough classes, it allowed us to build reliable validation and monitor metrics for Group1 birds only, for these models we used BCE loss to select best models on validation, however with mix-up augmentation model converged on the last epoch, - this fact allowed us to include some models which were trained on full data in the final ensemble.

 #### Training strategy